 We do want to hear from you!

 It is our desire to create and maintain a page of links to other Heritage and Historical Societies in the greater Hamilton area.
-We hope ultimately to include a comprehensive list of links to web sites related to local historical sites, historical museums and sites of general heritage interest.
-Ultimately, we hope to add links to sites of interest for those doing historical research on the area.
-However, we are just beginning and much of this material remains to be developed.
-Please accept our apologies that this page is yet incomplete.
+Gradually we hope to expand this into a more comprehensive list of links to web sites related to local historical sites, historical museums and sites of general heritage interest.
 Comments, corrections and suggestions concerning this material should be directed to The Webmaster.

 **********The Ontario Historical Society is interested in historical projects throughout the province.
 Information concerning their activities and events, publications and membership as well as historical news from around the province can be found on their website at ontariohistoricalsociety.ca